anushjeya/anusha-jeyaseelan/_portfolio/anusha-aws-portfolio.md

 ---

-This portfolio showcases my work as a Technical Writer at Amazon Web Services, where I developed end-to-end developer documentation for AWS security analytics and threat investigation services.
+This portfolio showcases my work as a Senior Technical Writer at Amazon Web Services, where I developed end-to-end developer documentation for AWS security analytics and threat investigation services.
 I specialized in API documentation, data lake ingestion workflows, and scalable content systems that support security engineers, cloud architects, and enterprise customers.

 ## Key Contributions:
 <ul>